Better Wind Forecasts for Energy Industry

 Researchers collected 18 months of data to better understand how terrain and weather physics affect forecasts of wind speed and turbulence at the height of wind turbines, data that researchers then used to improve the High Resolution Rapid Refresh (HRRR) short-term weather model’s representation of low-level winds.
 The scope of the project was unprecedented, with more than 200 instruments deployed across 50,000 square kilometers.

-“This is a comprehensive investigation of winds in complex terrain,” said Dave Turner, manager of the NOAA Global Systems Division’s Atmospheric Science for Renewable Energy Program.
+“This is a comprehensive investigation of winds in complex terrain,” said Dave Turner, manager of the NOAA Global Systems Laboratory’s Atmospheric Science for Renewable Energy Program.
 “It gives us a unique opportunity to evaluate how well the HRRR represents weather in challenging conditions, and has already led to improvements in our ability to forecast low-level winds.
 And we’re just scratching the surface - additional work will certainly lead to further forecast improvements.”

 The Columbia River Gorge is a deep canyon carved by the Columbia River stretching for more than 80 miles from high desert through the Cascade Range.
 The dramatic topography of the gorge creates highly variable wind conditions - weather fronts, mountain waves, topographic wakes, thunderstorm outflows, cold pools and marine pushes - either triggered or amplified by the terrain, which impact how much electricity wind turbines can generate.